Pduhard/Gomoku/README.md

-# Gomoku
+# GOMOKU

+## Overview

-A Gomoku game, with an AI player.
+A Gomoku game, with Humans or Monte-Carlo Tree Search algorithm as players.

 Gomoku is a strategy board game traditionally played on a Go board with black and white stones.
 Two players take turns placing their stones on an intersection of the 19x19 board.
-A player wins by aligning 5 or more stones.
+A player wins by aligning at least 5 stones or by making 5 captures (10 stones removed).

 ## Developper setup